 When and Where?

 Our group offers a variety of gaming opportunities each month.
 Public sessions are hosted at one of the following libraries in Arlington: Aurora Hills, Central or Cherrydale.
 These events are openly advertised on this website and through the Arlington Public Library website.
+We also offer a monthly public session in Fairfax on the 2nd floor cafe of the Fairfax Wegmans.
 Check the Open Game Night section for more details on public events.
 In addition to public events, some of our members offer to host private gaming events at their home.
 These events are not advertised on this website.
-We also have a Strategy Game Group for those who prefer longer, heavier tabletop games.
+We also have a Strategy Game Group for those who prefer longer, heavier tabletop games and an RPG group for anyone interested in Dungeons and Dragons.
 If you want your email added to the listserv so you can hear about and sign up for both the private events and strategy group, email us and let us know: firstname.lastname@example.org.

 Food and Drink?